ekikacorporation/ekikacorporation/README.md

 ### Our Ambitions

-- **Enterprise Tech Partner:** We're on the fast track to becoming an your value added Partner, raising the bar for ERP excellence.
+- **Enterprise Tech Partner:** We're on the fast track to becoming your value-added partner.

 - **Global Growth:** We're here to fuel your global aspirations, bringing your business to every corner of the world you decide.